growupboron/agl-docs/docs/5_How_To_Contribute/1_Getting_Linux_Foundation_account.md

 ---
-title: Getting a Linux Foundation account
+title: Getting Linux Foundation account
 ---

 In order to participate in the development of the Automotive Grade Linux project, you will need a Linux Foundation account.
 You will need to use your LF ID to access to all the AGL community development tools, including [Gerrit](http://gerrit.automotivelinux.org/), [Jira](https://jira.automotivelinux.org/) and the [Wiki](https://wiki.automotivelinux.org/) (for editing, only).

 **NOTE:** Further information about Contributing to the AGL Distro available at [AGL wiki](https://wiki.automotivelinux.org/agl-distro/contributing).

-## Creating a Linux Foundation ID
+## Creating Linux Foundation ID

  1. Go to the [Linux Foundation ID website](https://identity.linuxfoundation.org/).